Texas in using three options for HSE (high school equivalency) testing, the GED®, HiSET, and TASC.

 The GED includes four separate subtests (modules) in Math, Science, Literacy, and Social Studies while the TASC and HiSET have separate reading and writing tests (so five in total).

 The GED modules may be taken separately but within a 2-year time frame.
-This does not apply to the TASC and HiSET.
+The TASC and HiSET modules may, if you wish, also be taken separately.
 Applicants must be Texas residents and have government-issued photo IDs.

 In Texas, you need to be 18 years old.
 For younger applicants, there are special conditions.
 Contact your nearest GED testing center.
 At 18, you may register for the Texas HSE test but 16 or 17-year-olds must be officially withdrawn from public school and have consent from a parent or guardian.
 16 year-olds may also qualify if they submit a court order indicating they can get a GED.